unisonweb/website/src/compare-lang/unison-for-java-devs.md

 <div class="side-by-side"><div>

 In Unison, conditionals are expressions that control the flow of execution and return values.
-A conditional expression has three parts: the `if` condition which must be a `Boolean`, the `then` branch, and the `else` branch.
+A conditional expression has three parts: the `if` condition, which must be a `Boolean`, the `then` branch, and the `else` branch.

 ```unison
 sign : Int -> Text